Countless Childhood Dreams Saved

-Ellie’s family was both pleased and impressed with how thorough the physician team was in explaining all the details of the diagnosis and the treatment that would be required to cure Ellie.
+Ellie’s family was pleased and impressed with the physician team's detailed explanation of the Ellie's diagnosis and required treatment.
 In addition to Dr. Munchel, Ellie’s doctors included Teresa York, MD, and Regina Macatangay, MD.

-“The typical treatment for leukemia is chemotherapy, which Ellie had over two and half years and it was put directly into the spinal fluid,” says Dr. Munchel.
+“The typical treatment for leukemia is chemotherapy, which Ellie had over two-and-a-half years, and it was put directly into the spinal fluid,” says Dr. Munchel.

 “It was a really hard time and it was really difficult to get through with the therapy, but we did.
 Thankfully we had really good doctors and that was very helpful,” says Ellie’s mom, Irina.
 “All the staff in that office are very supportive,” she adds.